ElsitaK/Running_Wild/README.md

 https://run.piedmontwildlifecenter.org/

 # The Problem
 As it is a virtual race, competitors submit individual race routes that are tracked using smartphone apps such as Strava.
 However, we needed a way to compare the different race routes which inevitably had differences in steepness (gradient).
 The code shows calculation of a Grade Adjusted Pace (GAP) - that is the speed adjusted to account for the different gradients in each individual race, in order to make the race as fair as possible given the differences in routes.
+The graph below shows the function used to adjust the pace given the gradient which was calculated from lat/long coordinates and elevation over each time point recorded by the app.

 ![StravaPolynomial](https://github.com/ElsitaK/Running_Wild/blob/master/StravaRegression.png)